malaikaaiyar/malaikaaiyar/content/thoughts/mini notes/blogpost ideas.md

 title: blogpost ideas
 draft: true
 ---
+- arbox stuff --> need to do soon so that it gets done
+- the romance of old things. craft --> working on this
+- how to enjoy oxford
+- smth about orchard?

 - are making art and loving the same thing?
-- how to enjoy oxford
-- the romance of old things. craft
-- conversation topics
 - beliefs

-- smth about orchard?
-- making exercising fun
-- arbox stuff
+conversation topics ig
 - discerning between hobbies and life's work
 - walking the line between stressful/ambitious and peaceful/complacent
+- being a good leader